Artist

 How much does Oneohtrix Point Never make in a year?

-Oneohtrix Point Never is modeled at $170K-$660K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Oneohtrix Point Never is estimated at $170K-$660K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Oneohtrix Point Never still make money?